grafana/grafana/docs/sources/features/panels/heatmap.md

 A histogram is a graphical representation of the distribution of numerical data.
 You group values into buckets (some times also called bins) and then count how many values fall into each bucket.
 Instead of graphing the actual values you then graph the buckets.
-Each each bar represents a bucket and the bar height represents the frequency (i.e. count) of values that fell into that bucket's interval.
+Each bar represents a bucket and the bar height represents the frequency (i.e. count) of values that fell into that bucket's interval.

 Example Histogram: